Catalog Description

 Writing, Problem Solving or Performance

-1. Write a critical analysis of the dramatic action of "The Death of A Salesman" by discussing Arthur Miller's use of the Aristotelian elements of character, diction, theme, and spectacle.
+1. Write a critical analysis of the dramatic action of "The Death of A Salesman" by discussing Arthur Miller's use of the Aristotelian elements of character, plot, theme, and spectacle.
 2. Choose one of the characters in "Hamlet" and write a report discussing the throughline of action and the subtext.
+How would an actor analyze this script and play subtext and a super objective?

 Other (Term projects, research papers, portfolios, etc.)